 I thought my readers would love to know these gardening lessons for beginners.
 I put together the best answers for you in this post.

-Since you love gardening, I created a Facebook group called Creating a Cozy Life with over 4,000 like-minded souls.
+Since you found this article on Tips on Gardening for Beginners, I created a Facebook group called Creating a Cozy Life with over 118,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-Here are the Gardening for Beginners – Tips and Tricks:
+Here are the Tips on Gardening for Beginners:

 Start with one thing and become a master of it.
-Then move on to the next thing.
+Then move on to the next plan.
+You can begin with one raised bed and go from there.

-If you make a plan and follow it, you’ll obviously have more success.
+If you make a routine and follow it, you’ll obviously have more success.
 Check your plants regularly and water, mulch and feed them on schedule.

-Learn organic gardening ideas to deter pests by companion planting and natural recipes for keeping pests at bay.
+Learn organic gardening ideas to deter pests with companion plants and natural recipes for keeping pests at bay.
+You’ll also want to use organic matter to enrich your soil.

 If you go the organic route, you’ll be rewarded with beautiful butterflies and bees.

-10) Know your garden zone and what that means.
+5. Know your garden zone and what that means

 Growing a garden has different rules, depending on where you live.
 Knowing what your garden zone is and what that means for your garden is starting your oasis on the right foot.